At A Glance

 Workers of earlier generations often wore blue denim clothing, a common denominator regardless of trade or skill, with metal work buttons that bore a variety of images and slogans.
 Inspired by these buttons, the artist created seven large-scale Work Button Tables in bronze.
 Each bronze relief sculpture represents an important event in labor history.
 Located in the center of Elmwood Park, the Work Button Tables are situated in a circle surrounded by seven benches.
 Blue paving and brick detailing around the seating elements suggest the denim and stitching on workers’ clothing.
 Project supporters are identified and inscribed in a granite band around the perimeter of the artwork.
 A pathway connects the central seating area with a small circular court displaying the park’s flagpole.

-We are saddened to learn of the passing of Cathy Brady, a Philadelphia visionary we worked closely with to fundraise, commission, and install The Labor Monument: Philadelphia’s Tribute to the American Worker by artist John Kindness.
+We are saddened to learn of the passing of Cathy Brady, a Philadelphia visionary who we worked closely with to fundraise, commission, and install this monument.
 The work was unveiled in her neighborhood in Elmwood Park in 2010.

 Elmwood Park is a 7-acre city park located on 71st and 72nd streets between Buist and Dicks Avenues in Philadelphia.